Swagata191/ClipShot/README.md

 ---

-Developed by Swagata Maji
+# Developed by Swagata Maji
-Domain: Video AI & Retrieval
-Subject: Variphi Take-Home Project